-The Finance Director will be a strong and experienced manager, someone who will be recognized as understanding, fair and even handed.
-He/she will set reasonable goals and objectives and then hold the staff accountable for their actions and results.
+The Treasurer will be an experienced manager, someone who will be recognized as someone who shares information with the staff and who is understanding, fair and even handed.
+The individual will set reasonable goals and objectives and then hold the staff accountable.
+He/she will plan, organize, and manage the workload while meeting deadlines.
 The individual will be a mentor, believe in life-long learning and work hard to assist the staff in becoming all that they can be.
-The Director will not be a micromanager but will know and understand what is happening within the department and ready to answer questions without constantly checking with staff.
+The Treasurer will not be a micromanager but will know and understand what is happening within the division and ready to answer questions without constantly checking with staff.
 He/she will also be responsive and customer service oriented.
-The individual will recognize he/she has many masters and that satisfying their needs - so long as they align with those of the City as a whole - is important.
+He/she will educate and train staff on emerging legislation and regulations.

-The next Finance Director will understand the importance of process but also understand these processes need to be as efficient and effective as possible.
-Willingness to challenge established thinking is critical, and strong negotiation skills will be very important.
-It will also be important for the next Director to appreciate and be sensitive to the needs of other cultures, minorities and ethnicities.
+The next Treasurer will understand the importance of process but also be willing to challenge established thinking.
+It will also be important for the next Treasurer to appreciate and be sensitive to the needs of other cultures, minorities and ethnicities.
 In fact, he/she will thrive in a fast paced and ever changing environment.
 As such, the ideal candidate must be energetic, motivated and able to multitask.
 Needless to say, this job is not for someone who is preparing to transition into retirement.
 While not required, a good sense of humor is a plus as is the ability to speak a foreign language.